righ/djample/README.rst

-This is a django sample project, so it is named djample for short.
+This is a django sample project, so I named this project djample for short.

-Besides it is considered the following:
+It is considered the following:

 - Docker deployment.